-To prevent damage, always use the manufacturer recommended size flat bottom pan(s).
-Generally, the pan should be large enough to cover the range top burner, but not be more than one inch larger than the burner grate.
+To prevent damage, ALWAYS use the manufacturer recommended size flat bottom pan(s).
+Properly matching pan size to burner size will improve efficiency.
+The pan should be large enough to cover the range top burner, but not more than one inch larger than the burner grate.